SuperDARN/pyDARNio/README.md

 ## Changelog

-## Version 1.2.0 - Release!
+## Version 1.2.1 - Patch Release!

-pyDARNio has a new release!
-This is a minor release which includes:
+This patch release includes a fix for the depreciation of a Numpy method.
+Below is more information for the most recent minor release.

+The most recent minor release included:
 - Handling of extra fields in fitacf files coming in the next RST release, including the name of the ACF fitting algorithm used (`algorithm`), the value of TDIFF used to calculate the elevation angles (`tdiff`), and more descriptive field names for the elevation angle fields in FitACF 3.0 (`elv_error` & `elv_fitted`)
 - More flexibility around optional fields for all file types
 - Updates and speed improvements for Borealis file io